joostkremers/ebib/docs/ebib-manual.md

 it with `TAB`.
 When you have entered all the keys you wish to select, press `RET`.

-This method of multiple selection is somewhat cumbersome and it has the additional disadvantage that it is no longer possible to provide a default description for citations in Org mode buffers.
+This method of multiple selection is somewhat cumbersome and it does not use Emacs’ standard completion function `completing-read`, so it is likely unfamiliar to most users.
 For these reasons, it is not enabled by default, but it is there if you want to use it.

 ## Key Bindings